angular/angular/aio/content/guide/form-validation.md

 <code-example path="form-validation/src/app/shared/identity-revealed.directive.ts" region="cross-validation-validator" title="shared/identity-revealed.directive.ts" linenums="false">
 </code-example>

-Identity validator implements the `ValidatorFn` interface.
+The identity validator implements the `ValidatorFn` interface.
 It takes an Angular control object as an argument and returns either null if the form is valid, or `ValidationErrors` otherwise.

 First we retrieve the child controls by calling the `FormGroup`'s [get](api/forms/AbstractControl#get) method.
 Then we simply compare the values of the `name` and `alterEgo` controls.